 However, let me be the one to tell you that you can get a good treadmill for your home gym without spending $2,000 or more.
 On this list of the best treadmills under $1500, we’ve included some options from top brands that are known for producing high-quality, durable, and yet still affordable treadmills.
 We’re pretty confident that you’ll be able to identify one that fits your cardio needs at a price point you like.
 So, let’s get started!

-Well, our testers include personal trainers, competitive athletes, CrossFit-L1 trainers, and more.
+Our testers include personal trainers, competitive athletes, CrossFit-L1 trainers, and more.
 As you might imagine, these fitness gurus spend a lot of time trying out treadmills and have learned exactly what to look for.
 They know how to look past the marketing tactics and really dive into what makes a treadmill worth buying.
+Here are some of the top factors we look at when testing treadmills:

 In addition, their years of experience have taught them how to identify which treadmills would best meet a person’s needs.
 For instance, if you’re a tall runner, you likely would dread getting on a treadmill with a short running deck.
 Or if you’ve got limited space in your apartment, you probably would hate having a treadmill that you can’t fold and stow.
 Our experts consider these things to help you get what you need at the right price.